The Bird That Drinks Tears: Plot

 The world is divided between North and the vast southern forest known as Kiboren.
-1,500 years before the main events of the novel, the cold-blooded, raptian race of Nhaga initiated a campaign of territorial expansion, leading to prolonged conflict with three other major races: humans, Rekons, and Tokkebis.
+1,500 years before the main events of the novel, the cold-blooded, reptilian race of Nhaga initiated a campaign of territorial expansion, leading to prolonged conflict with three other major races: humans, Rekons, and Tokkebis.
 The human Kingdom of Arajit eventually fell after centuries of war.
 The Nhaga, unable to survive in colder climates due to their physiology, ceased their advance at a boundary later known as the Line of Limit.
 Within the warmer southern lands, they planted dense forests, giving rise to the labyrinthine region of Koboren.
 Over time, the Nhaga and the northern races became entirely isolated from one another.

-Seven centuries later, a message from Hainsha Temple summons three individuals—Bihyung Seurabeul, a Tokkebi; Tinahan, a Rekon; and Kaygon Draka, a human—requesting they enter Kiboren to rescue and escort a Nhaga to the temple.
+Seven centuries later, a message from Hainsha Temple summons three individuals—Byong(Bihyung) Seurabeul, a Tokkebi; Tinahan, a Rekon; and Kaygon Draka, a human—requesting they enter Kiboren to rescue and escort a Nhaga to the temple.
 The mission references an ancient prophecy: "Three handles one."

-Meanwhile, in the Nhaga city of Hattengraj, a young Nhaga named Ryun Paye prepares for the Heart Extraction Ceremony, the coming-of-age ritual that grants immportality by removing and storing one's heart in the city's Heart Tower.
+Meanwhile, in the Nhaga city of Hattengraj, a young Nhaga named Ryun Paye prepares for the Heart Extraction Ceremony, the coming-of-age ritual that grants immortality by removing and storing one's heart in the city's Heart Tower.
 Traumatized by memories of his father's death, Ryun flees the ritual.
 During his escape, he witnesses the murder of his friend Farit Makerow, who was to serve as the envoy to Hainsha Temple.
-Honroing Farit's dying wish, Ryun escapes the city to seek out the rescue party, in his friend's place.
+Honoring Farit's dying wish, Ryun escapes the city to seek out the rescue party, in his friend's place.